-The Blocknet Decentralized Exchange (DEX) has been built to address all of these issues.
+The Blocknet’s Decentralized Exchange, Block DX, has been built to address all of these issues.
 Decentralized as is it can be, built on the Blocknet protocol, it seeks to address all the criteria mentioned above and to be the first truly decentralized exchange.
 Using atomic swaps via the Blocknet XBridge procotcol, a trustless, direct wallet to wallet exchange is achieved, thus eliminating the need for trust in a third party.

-The Blocknet Decentralized Exchange requires zero KYC, your coins are YOURS and in your possession at all times and you trade directly from your own wallet.
-In addition, 100% of trading fees generated from exchanges on the protocol are distributed to the network service providers (Staking and Service Node operators).
+Block DX requires zero KYC, your coins are YOURS and in your possession at all times and you trade directly from your own wallet.
+In addition, 100% of trading fees generated from exchanges on the protocol are distributed to the network service providers (Service Node operators).
 Remember, that whether in a bull market or a bear market, exchanges will always make money, no matter what.
-However in the case of Blocknet, it is the service providers who will profit.
+However in the case of Block DX, it is the service providers who will profit.

 Each trade that is filled incurs a trading fee that is then automatically exchanged for BLOCK at the moment a trade takes place.
 100% of this fee is then distributed to the Staking Nodes (for processing transactions) and Service Nodes (for supporting antispam and anti-DOS measures).
 All trades are atomic swaps that take place via the Blocknet’s unique XBridge protocol.
 Briefly, trades use a single hash in a checklocktimeverify account which is shared between two parties.
 Two transactions on each chain take place using asynchronous timelocks.
 This allows both parties to trade securely and safely directly with each other (p2p) without funds ever being deposited anywhere else.